iamvitalyo/jin/readme.txt

 and circle symbol of balance told if split "o" you will have two symbols "c" and revert "c".
 Maybe formula of probability is also wrong.

+How much finished our product will cost, it must be free, but our AI can told that price = development time.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,